-School begins promptly at 8:00a.m.
-Children can begin arriving after 7:30 a.m. each day no earlier unless attending our Before Care Program.
+School begins promptly at 8:05 a.m.
+Children can begin arriving after 7:35 a.m. each day.
 At that time, teachers are on duty to supervise students.
-For your child’s safety, do not bring your child to school or have them walk to school before 7:30 a.m.
-Any student dropped off before 7:30 will be sent to Before Care and be expected to pay drop in fees.
-All students arriving after 8:10 a.m. are tardy and must check in at the office with an adult.
-Dismissal begins at 3:01 p.m.
+For your child’s safety, do not bring your child to school or have them walk to school before 7:35 a.m.
+All students arriving after 8:15 a.m. are tardy and must check in at the office with an adult.
+Dismissal begins at 3:05 p.m.
 Students walking or riding bicycles should leave campus promptly.
 All students going home by car should be picked up no later than 3:15 p.m.
 If at dismissal a child is to go anywhere other than home on their normal daily route, a written notice must be sent to his/her teacher by the child’s parent/guardian and approved by an administrator.
 The school will not make any transportation changes after 2:30 p.m.

 - Pre-K 11:55

 - First Grade 11:20

 - Second Grade 10:50

 - Third Grade 12:15